 By igniting the interest of your prospective class with a book trailer you could ask them to predict what might happen, who could be involved, where the action takes place, what type of story they think it is etc… By capturing their thoughts on small pieces of paper or post-it notes you could make a quick ‘What we think…’display using the children’s comments and images from the text.
 If you’re worried that this will fade over the summer months then just prepare the display, store it in zip-top wallets and put it up on the September training day.
 Now that’s being prepared!

 There are as many ideas for cross-curricular activities to do with quality picture fiction as there are teachers.
 It’s always worth having a look online to see what other practitioners have done with good books and the Primary English blog and Pinterest boards are good sources of ideas too.
 If you’ve launched your transition project with a book trailer then ending it with some pupil-made book trailers is a nice touch of symmetry.
 I’m not the most technologically minded teacher but I have used Photostory to some success and think it’s a particularly manageable and effective way for children to make their own book trailers.
-I recommend taking a look at this website for some examples of pupil-made book trailers and a simple tutorial for technologically nervous practitioners.
+I recommend taking a delve into the internet to find examples of pupil-made book trailers and a simple tutorials for technologically nervous practitioners.

 So, what will you do for transition day this year?
 Have I tempted you to think of it as your preparation for a book inspired mini-project and will you explore the use of book trailers with your new class?
 I’d love to know.
 In the meantime I have a set of garden furniture that needs a final coat of stain and a next door neighbour to thank for helping me bring this blogpost to publication.
 Perhaps I should invite him round for a cup of tea, on the newly renovated garden furniture of course.